MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallHyperVVMSetting.md

 ```

 ## DESCRIPTION

 The **New-NetFirewallHyperVVMSetting** cmdlet configures settings for the Hyper-V firewall per-VM settings on the system.
 These settings are applicable to all Hyper-V firewall ports created by a specific Hyper-V firewall VM creator.

 This cmdlet should be used when none of the following are true: a Hyper-V VM creator has registered its VM creator ID with the system, when another Hyper-V setting is already configured for the specified VM creator ID, or when a Hyper-V firewall port is created with the specified VM creator ID.
-If any of the above are true, the Set-NetFirewallHyperVVMSetting cmdlet should be used.
-In other words, this cmdlet can be used to configure policy prior to the application corresponding to the specific VM creator ID has running on the system.
+If any of these is true, the Set-NetFirewallHyperVVMSetting cmdlet should be used.
+In other words, this cmdlet can be used to configure policy prior to the application corresponding to the specific VM creator ID running on the system.

 ## EXAMPLES